 6.)
 The barn owl is a monogamous species, mating for life.

 7.)
 Most barn owls meet their fate due to ingesting rodenticides (rat poison), while eating rodents.
-The rest end up as road kill or starve at the hands of a dwindling rodent population.
+Others end up as road kill or starve at the hands of a dwindling rodent populations.

 Did you know…?

 Owls have ears at slightly different heights to help calculate the exact source of even the tiniest noises made by their prey.

 8.)
 These critters don’t really build nests but rather prefer to live in buildings, barns, and hollowed out trees.

 9.)
 Females lay between 4 – 7 eggs each brood.
 They can have up to 2 broods a season.

 10.)
 Like other owls, incubation begins when the first egg is laid.
 The hatching is always asynchronous.
 This means that each egg hatches up to 30 days after it was laid, so the smallest chick in a brood will be 2 weeks younger than its oldest brother or sister.